-The founding of a mission between La Purisima and Santa Barbara had been considered by the Missionary Franciscan fathers for several years, because an inland Mission, north of Santa Barbara, would solidify their work in the area, relieve overcrowding at the two existing missions, and create a buffer zone to the militant Tulare tribe who lived to the northeast.
+The Missionary Franciscan fathers had considered the founding of a mission between La Purisima and Santa Barbara for several years because an inland Mission, north of Santa Barbara, would solidify their work in the area, relieve overcrowding at the two existing missions, and create a buffer zone to the militant Tulare tribe who lived to the northeast.
 In 1798, Father Fermín Lasuen directed Father Estevan Tápis of Mission Santa Barbara to accompany Captain Felipe de Goycoechea to survey possible Mission sites northeast of the coastal mountains.
 Though they found a suitable site for the new mission, at a between Mission Santa Barbara and Mission La Purísima Concepción, it would be six years before it was founded.

-Father Estevan Tapís, president of the California mission chain, founded Mission Santa Inés and construction began on Mission Santa Inés in 1804 with one row of buildings.
-The building was constructed with the aid Chumash Indian converts Missions Santa Barbara and La Purisima.
-This wing, measuring 232 feet in length and 19 feet in both height and width, contained the temporary church, a sacristy, the padres’ quarters and the granary.
-The 30-inch thick walls were made of adobe and the roof consisted of poles covered by sticks laid side by side, and then by a layer of adobe soil that hardened, thus sealing out the weather.
+Father Estevan Tapís, president of the California mission chain, founded Mission Santa Inés, and construction began on Mission Santa Inés in 1804 with one row of buildings.
+The building was constructed with the aid of Chumash Indian converts, Missions Santa Barbara, and La Purisima.
+This wing, measuring 232 feet in length and 19 feet in height and width, contained the temporary church, a sacristy, the padres’ quarters, and the granary.
+The 30-inch thick walls were made of adobe, and the roof consisted of poles covered by sticks laid side by side and then by a layer of adobe soil that hardened, thus sealing out the weather.
 On September 17, 1804, Father Tápis officially dedicated the mission to Saint Agnes and constructed a temporary brushwood shelter at which 200 Indians attended High Mass.
 By the end of 1804, the baptismal register already contained the names of 112 Chumash converts of all ages.

 In 1812, the population of Chumash at the Mission reached 718, the highest number throughout the Mission Era.
 That same year, an earthquake near Santa Barbara destroyed most of the original church, part of the division wall, and the bell tower.
 Afterward, a new church was built that was dedicated on July 4, 1817.
 This church and its bell tower continue to stand today.

-Changes in the political air soon had their effect on mission life.
+Changes in the political air soon affected mission life.
 After the beginning of the Mexican War of Independence against Spain in 1810, financial support to the missions ceased.
 The Missions were then required to become self-sustaining.
-In addition, the soldiers stopped receiving their salaries and the annual ship from Mexico carrying provisions for the soldiers and their families was also canceled.
+In addition, the soldiers stopped receiving their salaries, and the annual ship from Mexico carrying provisions for the soldiers and their families was also canceled.
 At that point, the officers at the Presidio made greater demands on the Missions to supply food and clothing to the soldiers and their families.

 After Mexico gained its independence from Spain in 1821, life at the California missions changed.
 The Chumash were forced to work for the Mexican army, receiving payment in IOUs, which caused mounting frustration.
 In February 1824, the beating of a Chumash by a Santa Inés soldier sparked an armed revolt that rapidly spread.
-Fires destroyed many Santa Inés buildings and smoke damaged paintings and decorations in the sanctuary.
-The large insurrection spread outside of Santa Inés to Mission Santa Barbara, and Mission La Purisima.
-The revolt was the largest organized resistance movement to occur during the Spanish and Mexican periods in California.
+Fires destroyed many Santa Inés buildings and smoke-damaged paintings and decorations in the sanctuary.
+The large insurrection spread outside of Santa Inés to Mission Santa Barbara and Mission La Purisima.
+The revolt was the most significant organized resistance movement to occur during the Spanish and Mexican periods in California.

 Another consequence of Mexico’s independence was secularization, which led to the decline of mission life.
 In 1834, the Mexican Assembly passed the Secularization Laws, which shifted responsibility for mission temporalities from the church to the government.
 The new laws confiscated the mission lands, produce, and animals and placed them under the administration of local Mexican ranch owners.
-The mission priests were allowed a small parcel of land for their use and to administer to the spiritual needs of the remaining neophytes.
+The mission priests were allowed a small parcel of land for their use and administered to the remaining neophytes’ spiritual needs.
 All priests had to take an oath of allegiance to the Mexican government, and those who remained loyal to Spain were deported to Spain.
 The mission churches became parish churches administering to the spiritual needs of the growing settler population.
-Ultimately, secularization caused the departure of the Spanish missionaries, as well as most of the Chumash converts, and the eventual decline of Mission Santa Inés.
+Ultimately, secularization caused the departure of the Spanish missionaries and most of the Chumash converts and the eventual decline of Mission Santa Inés.